 As Riverbanks rebuilds at the main Zoo entrance, entering the park has taken a momentary turn.
 Members and guests are now being redirected to a temporary entrance that welcomes visitors into the Carousel Plaza.
 For the best parking, members should plan to arrive early and turn right (instead of left) when crossing over the railroad tracks.
 Parking for vehicles displaying disabled placards will remain the same.
 We appreciate your patience as we build a bigger, better entryway.

 New Zoo entrance tentatively set to re-open in the summer of 2015.

 Renovations Result in a Few Animal Moves

-Preparing for a major expansion requires plenty of strategic moves to make way for the renovations.
+Embarking on a major expansion requires plenty of strategic moves to make way for the renovations.
 Here’s what’s in the works now: The Zoo’s grizzly bears have moved temporarily to Tulsa Zoo (OK) while their new habitat is being built; the bears will return this summer.
-A few outdoor bird aviaries were removed in anticipation of the coming sea lion exhibit, the red-ruffed and ring-tailed lemurs have moved to new digs within the Zoo; they are now located in the Riverbanks Conservation Outpost (small mammal tunnel) and the Malayan tapir is staying cool behind the scenes for the time being.
-The alligator has returned to his lagoon at Riverbanks after his temporary stay at Alligator Adventure in Myrtle Beach, and the Hamadryas baboons are all moved in to their new, expanded habitat near the Zoo's lion exhibit.
+A few outdoor bird aviaries were removed in anticipation of the coming sea lion exhibit, the red-ruffed and ring-tailed lemurs have moved to new digs within the Zoo; they are now located in the Riverbanks Conservation Outpost (small mammal tunnel).
+The Malayan tapir and babirusas are staying warm behind the scenes for the time being.
 Stay tuned for more movin’ and shakin’ updates.